How to Grow Cluster Beans in Containers At Home?

-Cluster beans is largely grown in the Indian subcontinent for its mature seeds which serve as an essential ingredient in the manufacture of Guar Gum.
+Cluster beans are largely grown in the Indian subcontinent for its mature seeds which serve as an essential ingredient in the manufacture of Guar Gum.
 The young seed pods can also be used as an alternative to long yard beans or French beans.

 It is also consumed as a vegetable in indigenous curry recipes.
 Cluster beans carry an exotic taste that is like other legumes and helps in improving soil health with its plantation.

 Today we are going to base our discussion on how to grow cluster beans at home so that you can try out the same as per your convenience.
-Although cluster beans carry a mild bitter taste, it can surely turn into one of your favourites once you get a hang of it.
+Although cluster beans carry a mild bitter taste, it can surely turn into one of your favorites once you get a hang of it.

 Also Read: Best Guide to Grow Bitter Gourd